armlabstanford/collaborative_robotics_course/README.md

 the value of the angle can be changed as desired (note the `rospy.spin()` is necessary).

 ## Run any node on the physical robots:
-1. Run the following on locobot computer via ssh
+1. Run any of the following on locobot computer via ssh
 - For navigation, run,
 ```
 $ roslaunch interbotix_xslocobot_nav xslocobot_nav.launch robot_model:=locobot_wx250s use_lidar:=true rtabmap_args:=-d